Hiroreco/enreco-archive/recap-data/chapter2/day5/edges/liz-nerissa-c2d5.md

 **Elizabeth's Point of View**

-Reaching the fifth day of the journey without any conflicts or misunderstandings that could spark heartbreak, the bond between the scarlet knight and the blue raven lady officially broke their previous record.
+Reaching the fifth day of the journey without any conflicts or misunderstandings that could spark heartbreak, the bond between the Scarlet Knight and the blue raven lady officially broke their previous record.
 That’s progress, right?
 Hard to say—eye contact alone still seemed like a final boss fight.

 [Why aren’t you looking at her?](#embed:https://www.youtube.com/live/9gL4We5utAk?t=684s)